BrunoCaseiro/brunocaseiro.github.io/_posts/2024-03-16-Vroomnerable.ova.md

 ![image](https://github.com/BrunoCaseiro/brunocaseiro.github.io/assets/38294180/2fe80f35-4ec0-4dcf-a79c-9026d5275ce6)

-Still, my masterpiece isn't 100% in line with the experiment results.
-My theory is that the **execute_files()** is generally faster than the **delete_files()**.
-What I mean is that all files are executed and immediately after the timestamp is printed.
+Still, my paint masterpiece above isn't 100% in line with the experiment results.
+My theory is that **execute_files()** finishes faster than **delete_files()**.
+What I mean is that all files are executed and immediately after, the timestamp is printed.

 This does not happen with **delete_files()**, which is a bit more robust - there are error checks and the call to **closedir(dir);** before printing the timestamp.
 Maybe that takes at least 9 microseconds, which would explain how the exploit worked for 300k files even though the deleting delta is shorter than the execution delta.
-All this math only work if the starting timestamps for both operations are the same, which is the case.
+All this math only works if the starting timestamps for both operations are the same, which is in fact the case.

 ![image](https://github.com/BrunoCaseiro/brunocaseiro.github.io/assets/38294180/bdff30d8-a919-4e4e-9cd2-1c558f29c3fd)

-Thanks for reading

-Bruno Caseiro